bachisheo/lama_interpreter/README.md

 Folders `lama-v1.20` with files from Lama repository (v 1.20):

 * `runtime` - Lama runtime: GC, helping functions
 * `byterun` - Lama bytecode disassembler.
-From there, the bytecode representation in C was used
+From there, the bytecode representation in C was used.

+ Command: ./lama-v1.20/byterun/byterun lama-v1.20/regression/test009.bc

 * `regression` - test for interpreter correctness
 * `performance` - test on performance